fortesinformatica/jasper-rails/README.md

 * "Query Text" = /people/person
 * "The language for the dataset query" = xpath

+4) Design your report (add fields, groups, images, etc.)

-4) Save the report source file in your views folder (just like any other html view file):
+5) Save the report source file in your views folder (just like any other html view file):

 Example: